-WHAT ARE THE RECOMMENDATIONS OF THE BOARD OF DIRECTORS?
+WHAT ARE THE RECOMMENDATIONS OF THE BOARD?

-Our board of directors recommends that you vote:
+Our board recommends that you vote:

-- FOR the election of each of the three nominees to serve as Class II directors on our board of directors, each for a three-year term; - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016; - FOR the approval, on an advisory basis, of the compensation of our named executive officers; and - FOR the approval of our Amended and Restated 2011 Stock Incentive Plan.
+- FOR the election of each of the three nominees to serve as Class II directors on our board, each for a three-year term; - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - · FOR the approval, on an advisory basis, of the compensation of our named executive officers - FOR a frequency of one year for future advisory votes to approve, on an advisory basis, the compensation of our named executive officers; and - FOR the approval of our Amended and Restated 2011 Stock Incentive Plan.